 Managed investment pools pursuant to Government Code Section 53601(p) for which shares of beneficial interest issued by a joint powers authority organized pursuant to Government Code Section 6509.7 that invests in the securities and obligations authorized in subdivisions (a) to (q), inclusive.
 Each share shall represent an equal proportional interest in the underlying pool of securities owned by the joint powers authority.
 Joint Powers Authority Programs may not exceed 30 percent of the Investment Pool.
-To be eligible under this section, the joint powers authority issuing the shares shall have retained an investment adviser that meets all of the following criteria:
+To be eligible under this section, the joint powers authority issuing the shares shall have retained an investment adviser that meets the following criteria:

-- (1) The adviser is registered or exempt from registration with the Securities and Exchange Commission. - (2) The adviser has not less than five years of experience investing in the securities and obligations authorized in subdivisions (a) to (q), inclusive. - (3) The adviser has assets under management in excess of five hundred million dollars (\$500,000,000).
+- (1) The adviser is registered or exempt from registration with the Securities and Exchange Commission. - (2) The adviser has not less than five years of experience investing in the securities and obligations authorized in subdivisions (a) to (q), inclusive. - (3) The adviser has assets under management in excess of \$500 million.